LukasSchletter/OptFlowOnMRT/README.md

 readingDICOM.py will create a folder 'results_slices', where all the 110 slices à 25 images of this serie are saved in npy format for convenience.
 Note that some information are therefor lost, i.e. age of the child.
 The code is a bit messy.
 I cleaned it up somewhat but don't get confused if some unused lists are still there or stuff like that.

+# Registration

+The current main file for this is sITK_Reg.py.
+It might be good to formulate files for different Registration methods.